Apply to be an Eagle Scout NASA Astrobiologist

 This NASA Astrobiology program will take place in Yellowstone in areas inaccessible to the public in early July with geochemist Dr. Nancy Hinman and a small team who will conduct analyses in the field and also perform experiments in the laboratory in Mammoth, WY.
 Photochemical experiments will monitor growth and loss of photo chemically-active components such as hydrogen peroxide.

-QualificationsTo qualify as the 2018 Eagle Scout NASA Astrobiologist, candidates must:
+QualificationsTo qualify as a Eagle Scout NASA Astrobiologist, candidates must:

 How to Apply

 Eagle Scouts who are qualified and would like to be considered for this wonderful opportunity must complete an online application found here, which includes a 250-word essay.
-Finalists will be announced and required to submit a 3 minute YouTube video expressing reasons to support their selection.Applications must be submitted, no later than Midnight Central Standard Time, January 22.
-The persons selected to be the Eagle Scout Biologist will be notified by March 15.
+Finalists will be announced by the end of January and required to submit a 3 minute YouTube video expressing reasons to support their selection.Applications must be submitted, no later than Midnight Central Standard Time, October 31.
+The persons selected to be the Eagle Scout Biologist will be notified by February 28.